jerryajay/3DPrinters/README.md

 # 3DPrinters
-A collection of fundmental 3D Printer Research Papers
+A collection of fundmental 3D Printer Research Papers.

 This document is formulated to aid me/anyone else who is researching on 3D Printers from a computer science perspective.